tradle/why-hypercore/FAQ.md

 Rough outline:

-- Availability.
-See for example [Our Networks](https://ournetworks.ca/) page referring to both IPFS and Dat URLs and Dat URL does not open.
-Same [here](https://2019.ournetworks.ca/).
-- Sparse loading
 - Support for streaming 1) live streaming, 2) recorded content 3) or just sharing a video on a messenger app.
 - Integrity - See section on one Hypercore integrity.
 But how is the integrity of the multiple feeds achieved, e.g. metadata and content feeds in Hyperdrive, or composite feeds like multi-hyperdrive?
 How does IPFS support data integrity?
 - Granularity, not just files, e.g. with Hypercore you can do live updates in the UI in Hypercore, like Gmail does it.
 - Does IPFS support connection Multiplexing?
+- Secure Session management.
 Hypercore has sessions with forward secrecy.
-- DHT differences with IPFS?
 - how is NAT traversal different?
 - HTTPS and other gateways to provide access when other things do not work.
 For example, see discussion on Hypercore not working on [campus network](https://github.com/datproject/discussions/issues/87).
 - Download progress and health of seeded data.
 See [discussion here](https://github.com/datproject/discussions/issues/81).
 How does IPFS handle it?
 - Docs availability and depth
-- Sparse.
-Diff with how IPFS support sparse
 - Bandwidth sharing.
 How does IPFS support it?
-- Multiplexing one connection.
-Secure Session management.
 - Pinning of files and dirs in IPFS.
 How management of local cache compares to Hypercore
-- Addressing / swarming individual files vs Drives (vs Peers?).
-IPFS uses a DHT for every single data chunk globally, for global dedup.
-However, IPFS architecture creates an enormous overhead of DHT traffic compared to the other protocols.
-It also fails to benefit from the assumed knowledge that peers who have one chunk of the repository you’re interested in, are likely to also have more chunks you’re interested in.
 - URL to individual data elements: File, Resource in the database.
 - Change Data Capture - does not exist in IPFS, attempts are being made to create something for 4 years
 - PubSub
-- Databases.
-OrbitDB, ThreadDB, AvionDB.https://medium.com/@rossbulat/orbitdb-deploying-the-distributed-ipfs-database-with-react-79afa1a7fabb
-  Wasn't IPFS was designed just for files?
-How can it support DBs?
 - S3: https://docs.ipfs.io/concepts/usage-ideas-examples/#aws-s3-integration
 - Hosting - https://docs.ipfs.io/concepts/usage-ideas-examples/#ipfs-hosting-with-textile
 - Mobile support https://twitter.com/jarredsumner/status/1223633060551225344